JamesMartin1998/Python-Project/README.md

 ### Solved Bugs

 - An early error I encountered was when the hidden word would only update with most recent guess.
-This was fixed by storing the reurned value in a variable and passing the variable multiple times in a loop.
+This was fixed by storing the returned value in a variable and passing the variable multiple times in a loop.

 ![Image showing bug](./images/letter_error.png)

-- For words with multiple occurrences of a letter, only the first occurrences was found.
+- For words with multiple occurrences of a letter, only the first occurrence was found.
 This was fixed by using a while loop.
 When the letter was found, it was removed and the word would be searched again until the letter is no longer found.
-- A difficult error to solve occurred when correct guess followed an incorrect guess.
-I found that the update_hidden function, if the correct_guess was equal to None, the hidden_word wasn't being returned from the function.
+- A difficult error to solve occurred when a correct guess followed an incorrect guess.
+I found that in the update_hidden function, if the correct_guess was equal to None, the hidden_word wasn't being returned from the function.
 This caused the hidden_word value to equal None and cause an error when it was passed into the update_hidden function later.
 Returning the hidden_word fixed the bug.

 ### Remaining Bugs